Estimated reading time: 16 minutes

 Burritos

-Burritos are made with flour tortillas as corn would break with that size of a tortilla.
+Burritos are made with flour tortillas as corn would break with the size of a tortilla.
 The ends of the soft flour tortilla are folded in and then it’s rolled closed.
-Inside, you will often find meat along with rice and beans for a hefty all in one.
+Inside, you will often find meat along with rice and beans for a hefty all-in-one.

 Our recipe for a Chicken Burrito has tender slow-cooked chicken with Chipotle Paste for a delicious smoky flavour.